phthallo/phthallo.github.io/_posts/2024-03-09-static-site-portfolio.md

 {% endraw %}
 ```
 <!-- {% raw %} -->
 Each item enclosed in parentheses `{{ <like so> }}` represents an attribute from `projects.yaml`.
-Liquid reads through that file and renders a card for every single project listed, cutting down on the lines of `.html` I actually need to have in that file.
+Liquid reads through that file and renders a card for every single project listed, cutting down on the lines of `.html` I actually need to have in that file, and making it easier to update the card format used.
 Pretty cool, right?
 <!-- {% endraw %} -->